Summer Camps

 17.08.-24.08.2025

-At the site of the ‘Work education camp Ohrbeck’, a Gestapo concentration camp, participants will learn about the fate of the prisoners and the history of the site through excavations on the former camp grounds under the expert guidance of staff from the Augustaschacht Memorial.
+At the site of the ‘Ohrbeck labour education camp’, a Gestapo concentration camp, participants will learn about the fate of the prisoners and the history of the site through excavations on the former camp grounds under the expert guidance of the staff of the Augustaschacht Memorial.

 Summer camp in Joniškis, Lithuania